 Josh left for Bali for a month and when he returned Richard, Josh and Tim went for dinner to El Jannah in Blacktown on the 16th of February for their very first business meeting.
 It was on this night, although we didn’t have a name, Burger Head was born.

 Tim and Richard still kept working at Master 70 hours a week, Josh had his uni studies full time and the trio would meet up in what little free time they had to plan and work on Burger Head.

 Three young fellas with not much life experience but kitchen experience quickly found themselves out of their depth when it came to legal documents on leasing, figuring out the laws around employment, registering a company the whole shebang.

 In July of 2016, the trio hit a massive snag and for a short while Burger Head was actually canned.

-The boys figured out a solution and pushed on working their tales off to get their idea off the ground.
+The boys figured out a solution and pushed on working their tails off to get their idea off the ground.
 We found our little site that we now call home in Penrith and in November 2016 signed the lease.
 There was no backing out now.

 Fast forward 2 months to January 6th and our doors opened and we changed Penrith’s burger scene forever.